 Options for sellers, buyers, and renters in this market.

 How relief options in the Families First and CARES Acts might help stabilize the economy and hence the housing market going forward.

 This informational webinar is open to all.
 Please feel free to submit questions beforehand by emailing firstname.lastname@example.org or by using the form below.

-Join us each Tuesday at 10 AM going forward for updates and developments as we see them.
+Join us on Tuesdays at 10 AM going forward for updates and developments as we see them.

 What questions do you have?